 Studio photographers will appreciate that the Nikon D700 (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Nikon D700?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.